Canonical Quantisation of Bound and Unbound WQFT: Canonical quantisation

 Here we have introduced the step functions $\theta_{xy}:=\theta(x^0-y^0)$, which conveniently encode the boundary conditions on time coordinates and give a fixed causal ordering.
 Thus, the Magnus expansion avoids the use of time--ordered products, making it particularly suitable for systems with retarded boundary conditions.

 In the following sections, we will see how the Magnus expansion can be directly applied to compute matrix elements of $\hat{N}$, which we refer to as Magnus amplitudes:

-The vacuum element of $\hat N$ was referred to as the Magnusian in \rcite{Kim:2025gis}.
 When dealing with scattering, where $t\to+\infty$ and $t_0\to-\infty$, we drop the explicit time dependence on $N$.
 Notice that, even when dealing with bound orbits with a finite time interval, it is still meaningful to contract with external states: reflecting the fact that a bound system can also emit radiation.
 As the $\hat{N}$ matrix enjoys crossing symmetry at tree level, and we orient all momenta as outgoing, by convention we consider states contracted only on the left --- external states on the right, which are incoming, are obtained by sending $k_i^\mu\to-k_i^\mu$.

 As in conventional $\hat{S}$-matrix theory involving the Dyson series, assembling these matrix elements explicitly using the Magnus series rapidly grows in complexity.
 It therefore becomes preferable to use the WQFT Feynman rules.
 The main additional subtlety when computing matrix elements of $\hat{N}$, as compared with elements of $\hat{S}$, is the appearance of non-trivial weightings of diagrams with different internal causality flows.
 These arise due to the need to recombine the step functions $\theta_{xy}$ appearing in the Magnus expansion to achieve Lorentz covariance.
 Yet, as has been showcased in important work by Brandhuber, Brown, Pichini, Travaglini and Vives Matasan~\cite{Brandhuber:2025igz}, even in the comparably simple $\phi^3$ theory such recombinations are subtle.
 In traditional $\hat{S}$-matrix theory involving the Dyson series, where all propagators are time-symmetric, there is no analog of this problem.